Rhubarb Crumble Ice Cream

 First, I recommend chilling the container you’re going to store the Rhubarb Crumble Ice Cream in.
 One day, I will get around to buying one specifically for ice cream.
 In the meantime, I find a 2lb/900 g non-stick bread tin does fine.
 I put this in the freezer then churn the ice cream.

 Models of ice cream machine will differ, so be sure to follow your manufacturer’s instructions.
-For my simple one, I take the inner bowl out of the freezer where I put it the previous day and place it in the machine.
+For my simple model, I take the inner bowl out of the freezer where I put it the previous day and place it in the machine.
 Then before I start pouring in the ice cream base, I make sure the machine is running.
 This is important as, otherwise, it will immediately freeze to the bowl upon contact, forming a big frozen lump instead of softly churned ice cream.

 Now just leave the machine to do its thing.
 Mine makes a ‘chug-chug-chug’ noise when the paddle’s struggling to rotate as the ice cream’s become thick and semi-frozen.
 This is the time to transfer the ice cream to your chilled freezer container.
 Very roughly level the top, then sprinkle over HALF the crumble and spoon over HALF the rhubarb puree.
 Take a spoon and swirl them through the ice cream.
 Then add the remaining crumble and puree and swirl again to distribute evenly.